mrkeuz/esp32-test-stubs/README.md

 Sample PoC of PyPi packaging [PEP-561][1] stubs for Micropython Esp32.

 As it is only "proof-of-concept" it NOT assumed to for production use and package can be deleted in the future.
+Another purspose of this project is collect info about stubbing

 ## Installation